Arrange a callback

 Should you be paid compensation, a success fee will be deducted to cover the cost of your solicitor’s work.
 This is a fixed percentage of your award that’s listed in the CFA so it’s clear from the start how much you’ll pay.
 By law, when using a CFA the maximum success fee you’ll pay is 25%.

-To see if you could use one of our No Win, No Fee solicitors, please call our advice centre today.
+To see if you could use one of our No Win, No Fee solicitors for your knee injury claim, please get in touch.

 Hopefully, we’ve shown how our solicitors can help with knee injury claims.
 If you’d like us to check whether you’ve got a valid claim, call today on 0800 652 1345.